ryanbuening/ryanbuening/README.md

 - can be reluctant to give negative feedback or criticism for fear of hurting others.
 I find I need to establish rapport and safety with others before I can offer advice.
 - need time to think through ideas.
 I find it challenging to brainstorm ideas on the spot if it is the first time I'm hearing an idea.
 - expect others to follow through on their commitments.
+- get frustrated when I deem things are not being handled in a timely manner.
 - do not tend to show my emotions publicly.
 I need a more intimate environment for showing emotion.

 It takes awhile for me to come out of my shell and be vunerable.